Fired Apple employee files complaint with U.S. labor agency - Up News Info

 Article content

+In response to Tuesday’s complaint, Apple reiterated a prior comment that it does not discuss specific employee matters and is “deeply committed to creating and maintaining a positive and inclusive workplace,” taking “all concerns” from employees seriously.

-Apple has recently experienced other examples of employee unrest.
+Long famed for its secretive culture, Apple has experienced other examples of employee unrest in recent months.
 In September, two Apple employees told Reuters they had also filed charges Apple has said that it is “deeply committed to creating and maintaining a positive and inclusive workplace” and that it takes “all concerns” from employees seriously against the company with the NLRB.
 The workers accused Apple of retaliation and halting discussion of pay among employees, among other allegations.